 Violating Community Policy

-Keeping community policies helps everyone be safe and comfortable.
+Our community policies are there for a reason.
 For example, at Avignon, we have a policy that dog owners keep dogs leashed when entering or exiting their apartment or the parking structure, courtyards, or grounds.
 Even well-behaved dogs can get distracted by a strange smell or noise and run off unexpectedly.
-Keeping them on the leash helps keep vulnerable people safe.
+Keeping them on the leash helps protect vulnerable people.

 Remember those neighbors during Hurricane Harvey, rallying to help each other.
 Be a good neighbor by not making too much noise, being friendly, and keeping community policies.